 Fixed Interest Loans - Capital & Interest Repayment:

 This is perhaps one of the most common types of property loan in Germany.
 With this type of loan the installments are the same amount throughout the repayment period.
 To begin with the interest portion of the installment is high and the repayment portion of the installment is low.
 As the loan is repaid the interest portion decreases and the loan repayment portion increases.
-The client can decide on the percentage for the annuity (in general no less than 1% - normally referred to as "Tilgung") as well as the runtime of the loan.
+The client can decide on the percentage for the annuity (in general no less than 2 to 3% - normally referred to as "Tilgung") as well as the runtime of the loan.
 Clients can also decide whether they wish to make additional down payments of the loan (no more than 10% p.a. - normally referred to as "Sondertilgung").
 Should the loan not be repaid by the end of the fixed runtime there will be the need for re-financing.
 Re-financing and securing interest rates at a current level ("Forward Darlehen") can be arranged maximum 5 years prior to the end of an existing mortgage.

 Interest Only Loans (Zinszahlungsdarlehen):

 With this type of loan only the interest portion of the loan is repaid over a fixed term.
 This can make the repayments seem quite low.
 But of course the full amount of the outstanding capital of the loan is still due for repayment at the end of the term.
 Still this type of loan can be very interesting for investment buyers should they be German tax payers as the interest payments can be tax deductible.
 Should this type of loan be taken for long term mortgage funding then it is highly recommendable to make sure that other savings or assets can cover the outstanding loan at the end of the term.